mathewmariani/gpr300-sokol/course/index.md

 The syllabus for this course was created by Eric Winebrenner [@ewinebrenner][].

-This course has been adapted to use [sokol][] by Andre Weissflog.
+This course has been adapted to use [sokol headers][] by Andre Weissflog.
 The reason for this change is to give students the freedom to explore the graphics pipeline through a 3D-API wrapper for OpenGL, OpenGL ES3, WebGL2, Metal, D3D11, and WebGPU.

 ---